muhammad-usama-sardar/ietf-seal-charter/README.md

 * The attested (D)TLS protocol will allow per-connection [freshness](https://www.ietf.org/rfc/rfc9334.html#section-10)
 of Evidence or Attestation Results, whichever is applicable.
-* The effort will not create solutions that decrease the privacy or security properties of generic TLS connections.
+* The effort will not create a protocol that decreases the privacy or security properties of generic TLS connections.

 The working group will engage with the research community on the